sensu/sensu-docs/content/sensu-go/5.15/reference/backend.md

       --etcd-peer-trusted-ca-file string           path to the peer server TLS trusted CA file --etcd-quota-backend-bytes int               maximum etcd database size in bytes (use with caution) (default 4294967296)
-      --etcd-trusted-ca-file string                path to the client server TLS trusted CA cert file --etcd-heartbeat-interval                    interval at which the etcd leader notifies followers that it is still the leader
+      --etcd-trusted-ca-file string                path to the client server TLS trusted CA cert file --no-embed-etcd                              don't embed etcd, use external etcd instead
-      --etcd-election-timeout                      time that a follower node will go without hearing a heartbeat before attempting to become leader itself
-      --no-embed-etcd                              don't embed etcd, use external etcd instead
 {{< /highlight >}}